Linear Functions and Equations

 A linear function is a function whose graph is a straight line.
 The line can't be vertical, since then we wouldn't have a function, but any other sort of straight line is fine.
-Now, are you ready to make the world "slope" a part of your life?
-Okay, here goes...
+Now, are you ready to make the word "slope" a part of your life?
+Okay, here we go...

 The following graphs show linear functions.

 Meanwhile, the following graphs do not show linear functions.

 This graph shows a vertical line, which isn't a function.